-S\$40.000

-S\$20.000
+S\$40,000

-- Committee chairperson's fee for the Nominating, Remuneration, and Ethics and Conduct Committees - Committee member's fee for the Audit, Risk Management and Executive Committees (committee chairpersons are not awarded these fees) - Committee member's fee for the Nominating, Remuneration, and Ethics and Conduct Committees (committee chairpersons are not awarded these fees) - Attendance fee per meeting \$\$3,000
+- Retainer fee - Committee chairperson's S\$70.000 fee for the Audit.
+Risk Management and Executive Committees - Committee chairperson's fee for the Nominating.
+Remuneration, and Ethics and Conduct Committees - Committee member's fee S\$40.000 for the Audit, Risk Management and Executive Committees (committee chairpersons are not awarded these fees) - Committee member's fee S\$20.000 for the Nominating, Remuneration, and Ethics and Conduct Committees (committee chairpersons are not awarded these fees) - S\$3,000 Attendance fee per meeting

-The resolution proposing the fee for non-executive Directors will be presented to shareholders at the 2020 AGM.
+The resolution proposing the fee for non-executive Directors will be presented to shareholders at the 2021 AGM.

-In the previous year, shareholders had approved the grant of 6,000 remuneration shares to each non-executive Director.
+In the previous year, shareholders had approved the grant of 6.000 remuneration shares to each non-executive Director.
 The remuneration shares align the interests of non-executive Directors with the interests of shareholders.
 At the recommendation of the Remuneration Committee, the Board has decided to continue with the granting of 6,000 new ordinary shares to each non-executive Director.
 Any non-executive Director who has served on the Board for less than a full financial year will be awarded shares on a pro-rated basis, depending on the length of service.
-The resolution proposing these share grants will be presented to shareholders at the 2020 AGM.
+The resolution proposing these share grants will be presented to shareholders at the 2021 AGM.